mapping-elections/site/_maps/meae.congressional.congress13.pa.county.md

 The map for this election is incomplete due to the lack of returns in a few counties.

+Pennsylvania was apportioned 5 more seats in the House of Representatives.

 Pennsylvania used a district system for electing members to Congress.
 District 1 elected four representatives.
 Districts 2, 3, 5, 6, and 10
 each elected two representatives.
-Pennsylvania was apportioned 5 more seats in the House of Representatives.
+The votes cast in Warren County are included in the Venango County totals.

 In 1813, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:pa.uscongress3.specialelection.1813)